cyphunk/wannaplay/README.txt

 translate outside of Berlin and many living here here may be more aware of this than we are.

+Actually I need to stop here and correct myself.
+Early today I asked a close friend to review my text and he reminded me that my description of Berlin as some bastion of liberty and understanding is completely off.
+I've developed this misplaced assumption because I spend most of my time within the confines of environments that celebrate this community, Hebbel Am Ufer being one of them.
+But in much of Berlin, as in much of Europe, bigotry is a daily problem.
+But my isolated understanding illustrates how easy it is to assume common understanding from ones own limited experiences.

 Understanding the limits of our own experience is so essential to this topic because the virtual world lacks the physical cues and hints that allow us to obtain common understanding and common